Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Memory-Efficient Decentralized Pretraining

 Although each node stores a full copy of the model, gradients and optimizer states are maintained only for the updated parameters, which substantially reduces memory overhead.

 \textbf{Sparse Synchronization.} At the end of each local training round $t$, node $\eta_i$ holds updated local parameters $\bm{\theta}_i^{\smash{(t)}}$, where the shared parameter $\bm{\psi}_i$ and the assigned experts $\bm{\Phi}_{i}$ are updated.
-During synchronization, each node transmits the updated parameters to the server.
+During synchronization, each node transmits the updated parameters.
 Shared parameters are aggregated using FedAvg~\citep{mcmahan2017communication}, while experts are updated via direct assignment:

 The aggregated global parameters $\bm{\theta}^{(t)}$ are then broadcast to all nodes for the next round of training.
 By synchronizing only assigned experts and shared parameters, SPES substantially reduces communication overhead, enabling scalable decentralized training under limited bandwidth.